opensearch-project/documentation-website/_opensearch/data-streams.md

 Data streams abstract the complexity and enforce the best practices for managing time-series data.

-With data streams, you can store append-only time-series data across multiple indices with a single end-point for ingesting and searching data.
+With data streams, you can store append-only time-series data across multiple indices with a single endpoint for ingesting and searching data.
 It replaces index aliases for time-series data.

 ## About data streams